vegaprotocol/ethdenver2022/README.md

 <img width="1439" alt="ethdenver-2022-header" src="https://user-images.githubusercontent.com/149245/151204295-840df036-c96b-4723-8943-42a73c1bf4a0.png">

-# VEGA ETHDenver Hackathon Launchpad
+# VEGA ETHDenver Virtual Hackathon Launchpad

-### Thinking of participating in the ETHDenver 2022 hackathon and working on one of the Vega bounties?
+### Thinking of participating in the ETHDenver 2022 virtual hackathon and working on one of the Vega bounties?
 Well, you're in the right place.
 The launchpad gives detailed information on each of the bounty challenges, the project, sample code and more.

 ## What is Vega?